 Visit these articles for more information on creating shipping zones in Cashier:

-Cashier uses default tax rates for the US and Canada.
+Cashier can use default tax rates for both the US and Canada.
 These are calculated at the most up-to-date rates we have available.

 By default, the app will not charge taxes for countries outside of Canada and the United States.